Carers (Equal Opportunities) Act 2004

 The Carers (Equal Opportunities) Act 2004 (c.
-15) is an Act of the Parliament of the United Kingdom aimed at helping carers achieve fair access to training, work and leisure opportunities.
-It was introduced as a Private Member's Bill by Dr. Hywel Francis and sponsored in the House of Lords by Lord Ashley of Stoke.
+15) is an act of the Parliament of the United Kingdom aimed at helping carers achieve fair access to training, work and leisure opportunities.

+It is sometimes referred to as Sam's Bill.

+Background

+It was introduced as a private member's bill by Dr. Hywel Francis and sponsored in the House of Lords by Lord Ashley of Stoke.

 5.2 million people in England and Wales identified themselves in the 2001 Census as providing unpaid care to support family members, friends, neighbours or others because of long-term physical or mental ill-health, disability or old age.
 That represented nearly 10 per cent of the population and of those, 21 per cent (1.09 million) provided care for 50 or more hours per week.